Making the Case for OKRs with your Team

 The benefits to the company culture should not be undervalued – these trickle down and ultimately become needle movers for the business.
 We evaluated some additional stats around workplace benefits teams can expect when adopting a goal management framework like OKRs:

 - 3.5x increase in productivity – we looked at company data on Align, and after four months of consistent usage of a goal management system, companies doubled the priorities completed per period.
-After 15 months of adopting the system, priority completion increased 3.5 times from month one.
+After 15 planning periodss of adopting the system, priority completion increased 3.5 times from the first period.

 based on Align performance data of 1,900 companies from 2014-2018